patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> One Simple Zero-Downtime Blue-Green Deployment Starting from your Dockerfiles
+> One Simple Zero-Downtime Blue-Green Deployment with your Dockerfiles

 Deploying web projects should be [simple, with high availability and security](https://github.com/Andrew-Kang-G/docker-blue-green-runner?tab=readme-ov-file#Quick-Guide-on-Usage).